Ed94/gencpp/Readme.md

 However, if:

-* The code being generated becomes complex
+* Your compile time complexity becomes large.
 * You enjoy actually *seeing* the generated code instead of just the error symbols or the pdb symbols.
 * You value your debugging expereince, and would like to debug your metaprogram, without having to step through the debug version of the compiler (if you even can)
-* You want to roll your own runtime reflection system
+* Want to roll your own reflection system
-* You want to maintain a series of libraries for internal use, but don't want to deal with manaual merging as often when they update.
+* Want to maintain a series of libraries for internal use, but don't want to deal with manaual merging as often when they update.
 * Want to create tailored headers for your code or for your libraries since you usually don't need the majority of the code within them.

 Then this might help you boostrap a toolset todo so.